Alanwe/aicalc/tasks.md

 **Questions**:
 - Should functions be able to accept multiple input types (polymorphic)?
+Yes, Functions should be able to take multiple class objects as parameters, but each function parameter position should force acceptable classes
 - Do you want a visual categorization in the Functions panel?
+Yes

 ---